THE VERIBANC RATING SYSTEM

 THE EQUITY TEST

-A financial institution such as a bank, a thrift institution such as a savings and loan association (S&L) or a credit union does business by lending money that it has borrowed from its depositors.
+A financial institution such as a bank or a credit union does business by lending money that it has borrowed from its depositors.
 Thus, its business is controlling investments of other people’s funds.
 In addition, it uses (and, of course, controls) money and other items of value which belong to the institution’s owners.
 This portion is called equity.
 The total of its own equity and investments which really belong to others, i.e., all that an institution controls, is called assets.

 It is both good business practice and a federal requirement for financial institutions to "have a stake" in the monies they control, namely, that a certain percentage of their assets must consist of equity.
 In fact, if the equity of an institution drops to zero or less, it is referred to as "insolvent".
 For this reason, equity is often referred to as a financial cushion.
 It allows an institution to withstand money-losing situations without having to go out of business.
 The VERIBANC equity test places an institution in one of three categories: